gnoverse/awesome-gno/README.md

 - [From Zero to gno.land Hero](https://github.com/leohhhn/gno-fzgh/blob/main/README.md) - A complete tutorial on building your first dApp in Gno.

-- [A Beginner’s Guide to the gno.land Testnet](https://medium.com/@onbloc/a-beginners-guide-to-the-gnoland-testnet-6fdc693a48f4) - A visual guide to creating a wallet and receiving $GNOTs.
+- [A Beginner&#39;s Guide to the gno.land Testnet](https://medium.com/@onbloc/a-beginners-guide-to-the-gnoland-testnet-6fdc693a48f4) - A visual guide to creating a wallet and receiving $GNOTs.

 - [Gno 101](https://github.com/onbloc/gnolang-101) - A course designed for aspiring smart-contract developers.